 Survey questionnaires are used in many different domains.
 It may be a good idea to emphasize this strength of DDI in making DDI 4 a better tool for cross-domain data integration, and to try to learn from other domains how best to address sensor data and non-survey data sources.

+8?
+Collections?

 Summary